Program

 Unmet Need

-Addresses an unmet clinical need in Parkinson’s disease
+Addresses an unmet clinical need

-Robust Mechanism
+Robust Approach

-Uses a robust and novel mechanism or approach
+Uses a robust and novel approach

 High probability of success

-SPARK NS 2024 Program Projects
+SPARK NS Program Projects

 Learn more aboutprojects

-SPARK NS Parkinson’s Disease Translational Research Program, 2025 Cohort
+SPARK NS Translational Research Program, 2026 Cohort

-1. Not all funds awarded go directly to PIs’ laboratories.
+2. Not all funds awarded go directly to PIs’ laboratories.
 For example, work done by vetted research organizations or academic research facilities will be paid for by SPARK NS directly to the organizations from awarded funds.